American Ranch System Information

 When properties within the Districts are developed, connection to the water and sewer system is required.
 All domestic water use for the building envelope must be used through the District’s meter and not from any other source.
 Private wells are only permitted on certain lots for livestock and irrigation outside of the building envelope only.
+See the District Water Backflow page for more information on the water system requirements.

 The properties connecting to the sewer system require an on-site grinder pump system that delivers the sewage from the home into the sewer system under pressure.
 It is the responsibility of the property owner to purchase, install and maintain the individual on-site system.
 These on-site systems will be located on your property and will serve only your individual lot.
 The District has minimum requirements for these on-site systems.
 It is important to keep the sewage flowing in the right direction and the pressure your pump applies must be consistent with the other pumps on the system.